 As a business owner, your success is intertwined with your employees.
-If your employees aren’t motivated to work harder, smarter and more efficient, your business will suffer.
+If your employees aren’t driven to work harder, smarter and more efficiently, your business will suffer.
 Good employee training is critical to keeping your business afloat and is best delivered as a continuous practice.
 Most business owners agree with the first part, but have never thought about the second.

 New employees often start with massive momentum.
 They are eager to learn, eager to contribute and eager to be a part of the team.
 They also feel a need to prove themselves.
 They start out with a bang, often landing astonishing results in a short period of time.
 Everything they do feels like continuous improvement.
 But eventually, they hit a plateau.
 They aren’t growing.
 They aren’t reaching that next level.

 Determining how to train employees effectively is a critical part of running a successful business and retaining talented people along the way.
 So how can you create an employee training plan that will help you train employees to overcome plateaus and potential setbacks and see incredible results?